skwisgaarr8-9/se_project_express/README.md

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

+## Deployment

+- The domain for the deployed frontend is at: https://wtwr.jumpingcrab.com
+- The domain for the deployed backend is at: https://api.wtwt.jumpingcrab.com